leonengle/Farnsworth_Fusor/README.md

 ```
 venv/Scripts/Activate.psl
 ```
-**Note: Everytime you open a new terminal session after the virtual environment is integrated, only run step 3 in the guide!**
+**NOTE: Everytime you open a new terminal session after the virtual environment is integrated, only run step 3 in the guide!**

 ### 4. Download all dependencies